mechmotum/mechmotum.github.io/content/pages/jobs/cycling-in-virtual-reality.rst

 - What are the minimal twin elements needed to safely cycle?
 - How long does it take people to get accustomed to this experience?
-- Is motion sickness prevelant in this environment, if so what experiences should we avoid to minimize motion sickness?
+- Is motion sickness prevalent in this environment, if so what experiences should we avoid to minimize motion sickness?
 - What are the possibilities and limitations in managing deviations from a straight path?
-The cyclist must stay nomimally straight on the treadmill but there are likely ways to simulate turning to some degree.
+The cyclist must stay nominally straight on the treadmill but there are likely ways to simulate turning to some degree.
 - What types of real world cycling scenarios can we mimic in the VR environment?